aistats/aistats2022/reviewer_guidelines.md

     reader to reproduce its results.)

-6. **Relation to prior work: Is it clearly discussed how this work differs from or relates to previous contributions?**
+6. **Relation to prior work: Is it clearly discussed how this work differs from or relates to prior work in the literature?**

     Explain whether the submission is written with due scholarship and suitably relates the proposed work to prior work in the literature.
 The related work